thaisrodez/paginated-table-react/README.md

-# Pagintated Table React
+# Pagintated Table For React

-A paginated table component for React project
+A paginated table component for React project.
+Display data in a paginated table.
+With this package you can search through your data and sort your data.

 ## Authors

 - [@thaisrodez](https://github.com/thaisrodez)

 ## Features